socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 > *In domain-driven design, a context map shows bounded contexts (model boundaries, of different types) and their relations (e.g., influence flows).*

 ### Motivation (Addressed Information Need)
-A context map visualizes the relationships between [Bounded Contexts]() in [Strategic DDD](../activities/DPR-StrategicDDD.md).
+A context map visualizes the relationships between [Bounded Contexts]() <!-- STX4ZIO: there's a link messing --> in [Strategic DDD](../activities/DPR-StrategicDDD.md).
 Several types of such relationships have been described as patterns; Bounded Contexts abstract from functional feature sets, existing or future application, systems, and teams.

 See activity description for [Strategic DDD](../activities/DPR-StrategicDDD.md) for more context information.